21 Life-Changing Quotes from Man’s Search for Meaning by Viktor Frankl

 “Suffering ceases to be suffering at the moment it finds a meaning.”

 What’s remarkable about this insight is how it completely reframes our relationship with pain.
 I remember sitting with a friend who was going through a difficult divorce.
-As she began to see her struggle as part of her growth journey, something shifted.
-The pain didn’t disappear, but it transformed into something purposeful.
+Something shifted as she began to see her struggle as part of her growth journey.
+The pain didn’t disappear.
+But it transformed into something purposeful.

 The Power of Choice